VALINT/AVR-EXAMPLES-/README.md

 9. Examples work with SD card
   - Example work with SD card, used FAT32 file system.
 Plays *.WAV files from SD

+10. Example work with hardware interfaces

+11. Example work with RTC
+  - In current time only for DS3231

+12. Example work with DHT11/DHT22